 What size grow tent for autoflowers:

-Autoflowers typically grow 2ft tall at most.
-I’d follow the same guidelines laid out above if you’re considering growing autoflowers in a grow tent.
+Autoflowers typically grow 3ft tall.
+I’d follow the same guidelines laid out above if you’re considering growing autoflowers in a grow tent, and here’s why:

-Even though autoflowers are smaller, they can still take up considerable width when they’re fully matured, even if their height is shorter.
+Even though autoflowers are smaller, the branches can still take up considerable width when they’re fully matured, even if their height is shorter.

-Therefore I wouldn’t expect much space savings from growing autoflowers compared to regular cannabis plants in a grow tent.
+Therefore you shouldn’t expect much space savings from growing autoflowers compared to regular cannabis plants in a grow tent.
+You might be able to squeeze one extra in there.
+But it’s not a drastic difference in the amount of space you’ll have.

 Determine the space needed per plant: